 In a box in the top left hand corner the month and year of the image will be shown.
 Tap See more dates to show and select images of the same location taken on other dates.

-To save the image as a PDF, tap on the three dots at the top far right of the browser and select Print.
+Then, to save the image as a PDF, tap on the three dots at the top far right of the Chrome browser and select Print.
 On the next screen select a layout of Portrait and a Destination/Printer of Save as PDF.
 Tap More Settings and select the following options:

 Headers and Footers this will print the date that you printed the image in the top margin and the URL in the bottom margin as a record of when and how you obtained the StreetView image